Anagh72/Anagh72.github.io/publications.md

 ### <a name="journal"></a>Journal and conference publications

-Following are my academic publications in journals and conference proceedings, along with other published materials, as of 1st February, 2023.
+Following are my academic publications in journals and conference proceedings, along with other published materials, as of 1st May, 2024.

 ### <a name="submitted"></a>Submitted articles